push-protocol/push-dev-docs/developer-guides/integrating-push-chat.md

 * EVENTS.CONNECT - Whenever the socket is connected
 * EVENTS.DISCONNECT - Whenever the socket is connected
-* EVENTS.CHAT\_RECEIVED\_MESSAGE - Whenever the user recieves a message or chat requests
+* EVENTS.CHAT\_RECEIVED\_MESSAGE - Whenever the user receives a message or chat requests

 **Sample Code**